yorkie-team/yorkie/design/tree.md

 2-1.
 For text nodes, if necessary, split nodes at the appropriate positions to find the left sibling node.

 2-2.
 Determine the sequence of nodes and find the appropriate position.
-Since `Clone`s[링크] of each client might exist in different states, the `findFloorNode` function is used to find the closest node (lower bound).
+Since `Clone`s of each client might exist in different states, the `findFloorNode` function is used to find the closest node (lower bound).

 **[[STEP 3]](https://github.com/yorkie-team/yorkie/blob/fd3b15c7d2c482464b6c8470339bcc497204114e/pkg/document/crdt/tree.go#L582-L640)** Delete nodes in the range of `fromTreePos` to `toTreePos`